jenish112/Netflix-Clone/README.md

 ## Introduction

 Welcome to **Project Netflix Clone**!
 I built this application in React JS and is hosted on Firebase.
-This app features user authentication with firebase as well as the firestore cloud storage database.
-This application is pulling movie data from an the IMDB movie API and displaying different categories.
+This app features user authentication with Firebase as well as the Firestore cloud storage database.
+This application pulls movie data from the IMDB movie API and displays different categories.
 It features horizontal sliding and a featured selection.
 The useContext hook is also being implemented for app-wide state management.

 ## Features